-The consolidated financial statements were approved by the board of directors and issued on August 5, 2016.
+The consolidated financial statements were approved by the board of directors and issued on November 4, 2016.

 3. APPLICATION OF NEW AND REVISED STANDARDS, AMENDMENTS AND INTERPRETATIONS a.
-The International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) in issue but not yet endorsed by the FSC
+International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) endorsed by the FSC for application starting from 2017

-Rule No. 1050026834 issued by the Financial Supervisory Commission (FSC) endorsed the following IFRS, IAS, IFRIC and SIC (collectively, the "IFRS") for application starting January 1 2017.
+Rule No. 1050026834 issued by the FSC endorsed the following IFRS, IAS, IFRIC and SIC (collectively, the "IFRSs") for application starting January 1, 2017.

-Effective Date New II TRSs Announced by IASB (Note 1) Annual Improvements to IFRSs 2010- 2012 Cycle July 1, 2014 (Note 2) Annual Improvements to IFRSs 2011- 2013 Cycle July 1, 2014 Annual Improvements to IFRSs 2012- 2014 Cycle January 1, 2016 (Note 3) Amendments to IFRS 10, IFRS 12 and d IAS 28"Investment Entities: January 1, 2016 Applying the Consolidation Except ion" Amendment to IFRS 11 "Accounting for Acquisitions of Interests in January 1, 2016 Joint Operations"
+Effective Date New IFRSs Announced by IASB (Note 1) Annual Improvements to IFRSs 2010-2012 Cycle July 1, 2014 (Note 2) Annual Improvements to IFRSs 2011-2013 Cycle July 1, 2014 Annual Improvements to IFRSs 2012-2014 Cycle January 1, 2016 (Note 3) Amendments to IFRS 10, IFRS 12 and IAS 28"Investment Entities: January 1, 2016 Applying the Consolidation Exception" Amendment to IFRS 11 "Accounting for Acquisitions of Interests in January 1, 2016 Joint Operations" Amendment to IAS 1 "Disclosure Initiative" January 1, 2016